 You are required to purchase a Notary Seal/Stamp.
 You can purchase an embosser (raised seal) or an ink stamp.
 Both are acceptable and it really does come down to personal choice.
 Notaries for Alabama recommends that you also purchase a Notary Journal.
 Please note that Alabama does not require its notaries to use a journal; however, it is a notary best practice.

 If you're wondering where you should purchase your notary supplies, look no further.
 Alabama Notary Warehouse offers quality supplies at a discount.
-Just click on the link above, or here.
-Still not happy with the price?
-Send us an email and request a Special Offer Code.
-Please note that Notaries for Alabama has an affiliate agreement with Alabama Notary Warehouse, and receives a commission from some of the items sold.
+Just click on the link below.
+Notaries for Alabama has an affiliate agreement with Alabama Notary Warehouse, and receives a commission from some of the items sold.

 Notaries for Alabama put together an informative brochure, "Getting Started as a Notary Public in Alabama".
 The brochure outlines ten steps to follow in order to obtain a notary commission.
 You can request a free copy by filling out the Contact Us page below, or sending us an email.